 How did this administrator determine the difference between bullying and teenage drama?
 Where was the line drawn?
 Old-school protocols overlook teasing and rumors because they believe the saying "Sticks and stones may break my bones but words will never hurt me" to be true.
 Tell that to the victims of suicide caused by relentless emotional bullying.

 In the teenage world, words are everywhere and can be communicated across the school, city, state, and country within minutes through technology.
 A simple rumor can ruin a student's reputation, cause sleepless nights, isolate them from the general population, cause changes in personality, and project thoughts of suicide.
 The old-school definition of bullying must change!

-Bullying is ANYTHING that makes an individual uncomfortable that the aggressor is aware of and continues to repeat this behavior on a consistent basis to bully that individual.
-Teenage drama can be deemed bullying if the same student/s are repeating this behavior consistently against the same individual/s.
-Training is not covering all aspects of bullying if we still have administrators and teachers telling students to get over it or that its normal teenage drama.
-What if Child Protective Services only removed children with bruises and ignored the situations where a child is suffering emotionally?
-We have to stand up and defend those who are constantly targeted whether it is physical or mental abuse.
+Bullying is ANY behavior or words that an aggressor uses to make an individual feel uncomfortable and continues to repeat this behavior on a consistent basis.
+Therefore, teenage drama can be deemed bullying if the same student/s are repeating this behavior consistently against the same individual/s.
+If we still have administrators and teachers telling students to get over it or that it's normal teenage drama, the teacher training is not adequately covering all aspects of physical and emotional bullying.
+What if Child Protective Services only removed children with bruises and ignored the situations where a child was suffering emotionally?